-I completed my PhD in Computer Science & Engineering at the University of Michigan, Ann Arbor in April 2016.
-My research interests lie at the intersection of finance and artificial intelligence, specifically in applying computational, simulation-based methods to study algorithmic trading in financial markets.
-While at Michigan, I was a member of the Strategic Reasoning Group and I was advised by Michael Wellman.
+I currently work at IEX in the role of Market Quality.
+In April 2016 I completed a PhD in Computer Science & Engineering at the University of Michigan; my dissertation applied computational, simulation-based methods to study the impact of algorithmic trading in financial markets.
+At Michigan, I was a member of the Strategic Reasoning Group and I was advised by Michael Wellman.

 - April 4, 2016: Completed my dissertation and all requirements for the PhD in Computer Science & Engineering